chatdaddy/typescript-client/README.md

 ### Transcoding Attachments
 You should use the "permanentlyStoreAttachments" of "MessagesApi" to save the decoded attachments to your messages.
 Calling this route for a given message will save the attachment to the message and return the attachment object.

+You can find an example of how to do this [here](/examples/transcode.ts)